xpander-ai/xpander-sdk/API.md

 public xpanderToolCall(toolSelectorResponse: any, llmProvider?: LLMProvider): any
 ```

+Invokes tools based on the provided tool selector response and LLM provider.

 ###### `toolSelectorResponse`<sup>Required</sup> <a name="toolSelectorResponse" id="xpander-sdk.XpanderClient.xpanderToolCall.parameter.toolSelectorResponse"></a>

 - *Type:* any

+The response from the tool selector.

 ---

 ###### `llmProvider`<sup>Optional</sup> <a name="llmProvider" id="xpander-sdk.XpanderClient.xpanderToolCall.parameter.llmProvider"></a>

 - *Type:* <a href="#xpander-sdk.LLMProvider">LLMProvider</a>

+(Optional) The LLM provider to use.

 ---